 New software, from operating systems to applications, constantly demands more.
 More data, more processing power, more memory.
 Virtualization makes a single physical machine act like multiple—saving you the cost of more servers and workstations.

 Virtualization is technology that allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system.
 Software called a hypervisor connects directly to that hardware and allows you to split 1 system into separate, distinct, and secure environments known as virtual machines (VMs).
 These VMs rely on the hypervisor’s ability to separate the machine’s resources from the hardware and distribute them appropriately.
-In other words, virtualization—when used correctly—helps you get the most value from previous investments.
+Virtualization helps you get the most value from previous investments.

-The original, physical machine equipped with the hypervisor is called the host, while the many VMs that use its resources are called guests.
-These guests treat computing resources—like CPU, memory, and storage—as a hangar of resources that can easily be relocated.
+The physical hardware, equipped with a hypervisor, is called the host, while the many VMs that use its resources are guests.
+These guests treat computing resources—like CPU, memory, and storage—as a pool of resources that can easily be relocated.
 Operators can control virtual instances of CPU, memory, storage, and other resources, so guests receive the resources they need when they need them.

 Ideally, all related VMs are managed through a single web-based virtualization management console, which speeds things up.
 Virtualization lets you dictate how much processing power, storage, and memory to give VMs, and environments are better protected since VMs are separated from their supporting hardware and each other.